Izenda7Series/docs/ui/doc_grand_total_sub_total.rst

    * - Expression
      - User can combine the expression to collect data by using functions, operators and field names.
    * - Average
-     - Return the avarage of all values within the field that set grand total across the entire table.
+     - Return the avarage of all values within the field that set grand total across the entire data source.
    * - Count
-     - Return the quantity of all values within the field that set grand total across the entire table.
+     - Return the quantity of all values within the field that set grand total across the entire data source.
    * - Count Distinct
-     - Return the count unique number of all values within the field that set grand total across the entire table.
+     - Return the count unique number of all values within the field that set grand total across the entire data source.
    * - Maximun
-     - Return the maximun value of the field that set grand total across the entire table.
+     - Return the maximun value of the field that set grand total across the entire data source.
    * - Minimun
-     - Return the minimum value of the field that set grand total across the entire table.
+     - Return the minimum value of the field that set grand total across the entire data source.
    * - Sum
-     - Return the sum of all values within the field that set grand total across the entire table.
+     - Return the sum of all values within the field that set grand total across the entire data source.
    * - Count Distinct
-     - Return the sum unique number of all values within the field that set grand total across the entire table.
+     - Return the sum unique number of all values within the field that set grand total across the entire data source.